How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 Ecco… mi piaci tanto, Gabriele.

-Well… I like you very much, Gabriel.
+Well… I like you a lot, Gabriel.

 Ecco perché il computer non si accende, non è collegato alla corrente!